There is one item that you can include in your art room that will significantly change the way reluctant boys feel about art class.

 This idea all started with my mentor and elementary art teacher, Ms. Spears.
 She had a set of blocks that were available for students to use when they finished early.
 The boys (and some girls) were magnets to this center.
-Then, she would take photos of their finished creations (if she deemed them worthy) and put them up in a wall of fame.
+At the end of class, she would take photos of the elaborate finished creations and put them up on a wall of fame.

-Overall, the benefits outweigh the challenges, and I will have a class set of blocks in every classroom I teach.
+Overall, the benefits outweigh the challenges, and I will have a class set of blocks in every classroom I teach in.
 Middle school students come back to the art room begging to use the blocks one more time.
-It’s kind of funny.
 It’s also something my old classmates talk about at reunions.
 A treasured memory!

 The boys (and girls) in my art classes beg me to get out the blocks.
-They come get them during indoor recesses (I loan them out) and they are so proud when I take their photos next to the creations and display them in the yearbook.
-It’s just the “hook” some students need to feel engaged and connected to an art form, and has really improved my reach to all students in the art room.
+They come get them during indoor recesses (I loan them out), and they are so proud when I take their photos next to the creations and display them in the yearbook.
+It’s just the “hook” some students need to feel engaged and connected to an art form and has improved my reach to all students in the art room.